 - Counseling assistance

 - Student employment

 - Employment search assistance

 - Day care for children

 Graduation & Transfer Rates

-Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how this school compares for both graduation and transfer rates against other community colleges in Oklahoma County and community colleges in Oklahoma in total.
+Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how this school compares for both graduation and transfer rates against other community colleges in Oklahoma and community colleges in Oklahoma in total.

 Specialized Programs & Accreditations

 - Occupational Therapy Assistant (OTA) Program